textileio/papers/draft.md

 1. New Records are pushed[^10] directly to the Thread's other Log Writers.
-2. New Records are pushed directly to the target Log's Replica(s), who may not maintain their own Log.
+2. New Records are pushed directly to the target Log's Service provider(s), who may not maintain their own Log.
-3. New Records are published over gossip-based Pubsub using TID as a topic, which provides potentially unknown Readers or Replicas with an opportunity to consume Records in real-time.
+3. New Records are published over gossip-based Pubsub using TID as a topic, which provides potentially unknown Readers or Services with an opportunity to consume Records in real-time.

-Step 2 above allows for *additional* push mechanisms, as Replicas with public IP addresses become relays:
+Step 2 above allows for *additional* push mechanisms, as Services with public IP addresses can become relays:

 1. New Records may be pushed directly to web-based participants over a WebSocket.